huskynz/url-shortner/README.md

 ## How to run?

 This is coming soon there are still a few things in the project that need to be done to make it easier to run.

 eg. Move all db name calles to env vars, and publish a env examle file

+### Optional caching

+You can speed up hot redirect paths by providing a `REDIS_URL` environment variable.
+When set, the redirect handler will cache short-path lookups in Redis for a short period so returning visitors avoid a full Supabase round-trip.

 ## Screenshots (As of 23/1/2025 on the Dev branch)
 Home Page  - ![image](https://serv.husky.nz/URLSCREEN/Home.PNG)